 Shipping CBD Products to Canada is Doubtful

 While that is something we would love to be able to do, it is unfortunately not possible at this time, due to Canadian restrictions and international law.
 Don’t let this stop you from enjoying the benefits of full spectrum hemp.
 Please keep checking back as regulations change daily.
-Feel free to sign up to our newsletter at the bottom of this page for updates.
+Feel free to sign up to our newsletter for updates.

 Under current United Nations guidelines, CBD is still considered a “controlled substance”.
 This is why Canada has implemented very specific stipulations that need to be met in order to import or export CBD products out of Canada, which include:

 - A license that must be issued under the Cannabis Regulations.

 - An import or export permit must be issued to the license holder by Health Canada for that shipment.

 - It must be for a legitimate scientific or medical purpose, as per international agreements.

 Regretfully, these current requirements prevent us from being able to sell or send our products to Canada.
 We are always carefully monitoring the laws as they change, and we are hopeful that at some point in the future we will be able to.